Cheesy Bean Dip | Simple 3 Ingredient Recipe

 There’s nothing not to love about a warm and cozy bowl of cheesy bean dip.
-You’ll only need three simple ingredients and about 15 minutes to make this recipe, making it perfect for last-minute guests or anytime you need a quick appetizer or side dish.
+You’ll only need three simple ingredients and about 15 minutes to make this recipe, making it perfect for last-minute guests or for any time you need a quick appetizer or side dish.
 I love making it for meal prep because it reheats beautifully!

-It’s versatile and can be enjoyed as a dip (or 7-layer dip), spread onto tostadas or burritos, or added to rice bowls or taco salads, all great ways to use the leftovers.
+Enjoy as a dip, spread onto tostadas or burritos, or added to rice bowls or taco salads, all great ways to use the leftovers.
 Add this to your list of easy appetizer recipes, game day food, and party food recipes.
 It’s also very budget-friendly and can be made in a crockpot!

-If you’re a bean lover like me, you may like these recipes: My go-to cannellini bean salad, this Italian twist on beans and rice, and tuna pasta salad with beans, which is a fan favorite on the blog!
+If you’re a bean lover like me, you may like my go-to cannellini bean salad, this Italian twist on beans and rice, and tuna pasta salad with beans, a fan favorite on the blog!

 Cheesy Bean Dip